Nar Phu Valley Trek

 • Free Storage: Secure storage at our office for extra luggage during your tour.

-• Convenience: Duffel bags for transferring items to be carried during the journey.
+• Convenience: Duffel bags for transferring items to be carried during the trip.

 • Porter Service: A free porter to help carry your heavy bags.